IntellureIntellure

 Security Best Practices

-chmod -R 755makes every file executable, which is rarely what you want.
+• Be careful with recursive chmod: chmod -R 755 makes every file executable, which is rarely what you want.
 Use find to target files and directories separately.

 Key Takeaways